Bicycle helmet laws: Background

-Debate

-Support

-The mandatory wearing of helmets is frequently supported by medical organizations and by bodies responsible for road safety.

-Effects of head injury
+Effects of general helmet use on head injury

 Head injury can result in death or disastrous long-term physical and mental disability.
 Such injuries have happened to cyclists, and such cases have given powerful stimulus to political activity.
-A helmet testing specialist states that some of these accidents can generate energy levels beyond those used when certifying competition motor racing helmets.
+A helmet testing specialist stated that some of these accidents can generate energy levels beyond those used when certifying competition motor racing helmets.
 One study which examined post-mortem examinations of the twenty cyclist fatalities in Auckland, New Zealand between 1974 and 1984 found that sixteen died of fatal injury to multiple organ systems, including fourteen with fatal brain injuries; four died solely of brain trauma.

-Injury prevention

-A 2018 review analysed the results of 21 studies on the effects of bicycle helmet legislation.
-The meta-analysis results showed that helmet legislation reduced total head injuries by 20%, and serious head injuries by 55%.